wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 - Professionals handling sensitive data (legal, medical, financial)
 - Anyone tired of big tech surveillance

-Eden Proejct proves you don't have to sacrifice privacy for AI power.
+Eden Project proves you don't have to sacrifice privacy for AI power.
 Download it today and experience AI on your terms."

 ---